 If you signed an agreement with the first broker, carefully review the document to see what they are legally entitled to by working for you.
 There should be a cancellation clause in the agreement, which may stipulate that you give your first broker a certain amount of notice before ending the relationship.

 "In order to be entitled to a commission, an agent must be the 'procuring cause' of the transaction," says Jeffrey Reich, a partner at the law firm of Schwartz Sladkus Reich Greenberg Atlas.
 "Merely introducing a buyer to a property may not be enough to entitle an agent to a commission."

-Being a "procuring cause" means that the apartment was sold as a result of the agent's work.
+A "procuring cause" means that the apartment was sold as a result of the agent's work.
 Since that's not the case here, and your previous agent was unable to help you negotiate the price of the apartment you're interested in now, they shouldn't be entitled to the commission for its sale.

 Still, it's best to cover all your bases by formally letting the first agent know about the switch.